Our Net Zero Commitment

 Net zero for Scope 3

-In FY2025 we completed our second comprehensive Group-wide exercise to capture data on our Scope 3 emissions.
-The exercise sought to cover the entire Group (including new acquisitions), and included as many of the Scope 3 sub-categories defined by the GHG Protocol as possible.
+Our Scope 3 emissions of approximately 2.5m tCO₂e in 2025 was over 900 times greater than our combined Scope 1 & 2 emissions, and made up of many more sources of emissions.
+In FY2026 year we completed our third comprehensive Groupwide exercise to capture data on all Scope 3 emissions.
+The exercise sought to cover the entire Group (including new acquisitions), and included as many of the Scope 3 subcategories defined by the GHG Protocol as possible.

-There were three key elements to the exercise in our second year:
+There were two key elements to the exercise in our third year:

 A summary of key findings is as follows:

-Find out more about our latest progress in Our Performance and how we manage the climate-related risks and opportunities in our TCFD Report
+Find out more about our latest progress in Our Performance and how we manage the climate-related risks and opportunities in our latest Net-Zero Report